Some posts contain compensated links. Please read this disclaimer for more info.

 Accommodation in Marija Bistrica

 The finest hotel in Marija Bistrica is the Bluesun Hotel Kaj Maria Bistrica.
 Beautifully appointed plush furniture makes a statement in the lobby and spacious rooms that match.
-Hotel Kaj is a warm, inviting place to stay, with an extremely helpful and smiling staff ready to help you plan your vacation in Croatia.
+Hotel Kaj is a warm, inviting place to stay, with extremely helpful and smiling staff ready to help you plan your vacation in Croatia.
 Hotel Kaj is located right in the heart of Marija Bistrica, and as such, you can park your car one of the many parking spaces and set off on foot to explore the town.
 Kaj also has a wellness spa featuring aromatherapy and massage packages that we left us relaxed and wanting more.
 Enjoy world-class traditional Croatian food with a modern twist, served in the on-site restaurant Academia.
 We highly recommend the pumpkin soup and the Vuclec Breg Sparking wine.

 Bluesun Hotel Kaj